ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 In the retail area, we announced the industry's first gateway incorporating the RDK-B software solution through collaboration with Comcast and the RDK management team.
 This 24 downstream DOCSIS telephony gateway is intended to deliver an exceptional experience for XFINITY subscribers looking to own their device.
 We also launched our DOCSIS 3.1 SURFboard cable modem into the retail channel.

 Now, let's turn to chart 13 and transition to video CPE highlights.
 Revenues were lower sequentially following a strong fourth quarter in all set-top categories.
 While cable maintained momentum and satellite sales improved as compared to Q1 2016, telco set-top volumes were down.
-Comcast indication partners are indicating strong demand for X1-compatible devices and we saw the program further expand with the Rogers announcement during the quarter.
+Comcast indication (13:27) partners are indicating strong demand for X1-compatible devices, and we saw the program further expand with the Rogers announcement during the quarter.
 We anticipate this will create further opportunities for ARRIS products.

 In other areas, we supported a North American service provider's launch of a new 4K DVR set-top incorporating a TiVo user experience.
 And CNS, a Taiwanese cable operator, announced that they selected our latest high-end DVB set-top incorporating our creative software.
 This solution will support CNS's all digital mandate and provide a platform to deliver next generation digital video experiences.